 The Company has been conducting voting by poll.
-An announcement of the detailed results showing the number of vote cast for and against each resolution and the respective percentages will be made immediately after Annual General Meeting / Extraordinary General Meeting is concluded.
+An announcement of the detailed results showing the number of votes cast for and against each resolution and the respective percentages will be made immediately after the conclusion of the AGM and extraordinary general meeting.

-The Company will review its Constitution from time to time and make such amendments to the Constitution to be in line with the applicable requirements or rules and regulations governing the Continuing Listing obligations of the Catalist Rule.
+The Company will review its Constitution from time to time and make such amendments to the Constitution to be in line with the applicable requirements or rules and regulations governing the Continuing Listing obligations of the Catalist Rules.